World War II Drawings

 Smarkusz displayed his drawings from WWII at the Hartford Art School in 1946

 On January 12, 1946 Vincent Smarkusz received his World War II Victory Medal, and was released from the Army Air Force.
-He returning home to live and work in the Hartford - New Britain, CT area, and resumed his studies at the Hartford Art School.
+He returned home to live and work in the Hartford / New Britain, CT area, and resumed his studies at the Hartford Art School.